 The Moscow to Beijing train 003/004 departs from Yaroslavsky train station in Moscow and arrives 5 days later at Beijing Central station.

 The train is operated by both Russian and Chinese staff.
 When the train crosses the border between Mongolia and China, the wheels of the train are changed to a smaller gauge - the whole process takes six hours.

 The train has 1st and 2nd class carriages and a nice restaurant car.

 NOTE: As the train crosses Mongolia on its route you may need to obtain a Mongolian transit visa to travel to China, please check the website of your local Mongolian Consulate.

-The train 005/006 is an international express train operating 1-2 times a week between Moscow and Ulan-Bator along the Trans-Mongolian route.
+The Mongolian is an international train operating between Moscow and Ulan-Bator along the Trans-Mongolian rail route.